Mridulchaturvedi/Scrapping/README.md

 # Scrapping
-Scrapping nobroker (just for educational purposes) as an assignment scraped multiple cities url to collect data
+Scrapping nobroker (just for educational purposes) as an mini project scraped multiple cities url to collect data

 changed the data through hardcoding from float or string to int